What Happens If There Is No Will in Alabama?

 We’re available at several Alabama office locations to provide in-person support when needed:

-- Foley: Visit our Foley Office at 218 North Alston Street, Foley, AL 36535.
-Our last will and testament attorneys in Foley, AL, work with families throughout Baldwin County who need help navigating probate filings, creditor notices, and estate administration.
+• Foley: Visit our Foley Office at 218 North Alston Street, Foley, AL 36535.
+We work with families throughout Baldwin County who need help navigating probate filings, creditor notices, and estate administration.

 Can’t make it to an office?
 We offer virtual consultations for families who live outside Alabama or cannot travel.
 Whether you are in Hoover, Fairhope, or managing an estate from another state, our team can help guide you through the probate process.